isomerpages/tp-virtualcampus/_explore/be-entertained/national-day-celebrations-2021.md

 permalink: /be-entertained/tpndc
 third_nav_title: Be Entertained
 ---
-## TP National Day Celebrations - Fringe Events
+## TP National Day Celebrations Fringe Events

-<h3>'Ke-Makkah'  - a collaboration with Malay Heritage and TP Library</h3>
+<h3>'Ke-Makkah'  - a Malay Heritage and TP Library collaboration</h3>

 As part of the TP National Day Celebrations Fringe Events, this travelling exhibition reimagines the interior of a nineteenth century kapal haji on its way to Makkah from Singapore to tell the story of Singapore and Kampong Gelam’s significance within the Hajj pilgrimage industry.